anb94/plink-ng/README.md

 This repo has been forked from https://github.com/chrchang/plink-ng.

-Modifications have been made to plink-ng/1.9/dose2plink.c in order to be able to compile with local zlib.
+Modifications have been made to plink-ng/1.9/dose2plink.c in order to be able to compile with system zlib.

 In order to compile plink-ng/1.9/dose2plink.c make sure gcc and zlib is installed on your machine such as: